 - Light Dinner at Hashem Restaurant

 Participants taking the ASA ‘designated’ flight are scheduled to arrive at Amman airport in the morning.
-After clearing immigration and customs we transfer by private coach to The House Boutique Suites, perched on one of the city’s seven hills in the heart of the city’s diplomatic district.
+After clearing immigration and customs we transfer by private coach to the W Hotel, a modern luxury hotel located in the heart of the Abdali district, convenient to shops, restaurants and cafés.

 Following some time at leisure to relax after your flight and a short welcome meeting, we begin our program with a visit to the beautifully preserved 2nd-century AD Roman theatre of Amman, or Philadelphia, as it was known to its Roman and Greek-speaking inhabitants.
 Philadelphia was an integral unit of the ‘Decapolis’, an informal league of ten Greek-speaking cities of the eastern Roman Empire that were linked by geography, culture and language.
 Philadelphia’s theatre was constructed during the reign of Antonius Pius (138-161 AD), seating 6000 citizens and orientated north to protect theatregoers from the glare of the harsh desert sun.